 WOBBLY CATS AND KITTENS

 Wobbly cats include cats with very many underlying disorders.
 These disorders may occur in a kitten whose mother was ill when pregnant, or in a cat that is diseased, injured, or poisoned.
 Occasionally wobbly or twisty kittens occur among pedigree rex cats – if so, report this to the owners of both stud and queen.
 Arnold Chiari malformation, following an accident, has also been seen in cats.
-Your vet will need to make a careful diagnosis (Penderis, 2009)
+Your vet will need to make a careful diagnosis (Penderis, 2009).
+A very good free download is available here.

 Think about installing ramps up to your bed!
 Or to best armchair!
 Stairs are a hazard.
 Install solid stair gates if necessary – not mesh as they will climb up it.
 Beware of banister gaps in case of the cat falls through them.
 Keep floors clutter free so the cat doesn’t trip over things.